top of page

 The life of a French resident for 30 years

-Whether you are a "gewoon" Dutch person who is interested to know how you are perceived by a "gewoon" French person who spent 30 years in the Netherlands, noticing how different you are, and eventually becoming an "Oranje" enthousiast, whether you are engaged in business dealings with French people, or simply whether you are a foreigner to the Dutch society wishing to understand how come the Dutch are indeed so peculiar and unique in Europe, how they can feel such happiness in their way of living, this book will take you to the roots of the cultural differences that clearly distinguish the Netherlands from France.
+Whether you are a «gewoon» Dutch person who is interested to know how you are perceived by a «gewoon» French person who spent 30 years in the Netherlands, noticing how different the Dutch are, and eventually becoming an «Oranje» enthousiast, or whether you are a foreigner to the Dutch society wishing to integrate, you will understand how the Dutch can feel such happiness in their way of living and how they can embrace and tackle the future.

 Welcome to the land of balanced, pragmatic and happy people.